-LIVING WORDS: WRITING THROUGH THE BODY, May 23 to 26
+LIVING WORDS: WRITING THROUGH THE BODY,

 To make written words come alive and breathe, the writer must first notice life—its rhythms, inflections, tensions, rewards.
 The body’s senses (all five, six, seven, eight of them) are the key to perceiving.
 Once awakened to fuller awareness, the writer is free to create, savor, explore.